Causal Bandits without Graph Learning: Generalization to Multiple Parent Nodes

 As an example, consider the graph in \cref{fig:multiparent-example}.
 During the first call to \cref{alg:thealg} the node $P_2$ will be discovered.
 In the second call to \cref{alg:thealg} with $\hat{\cP}=\{P_2\}$, there needs to be an intervention on $P_2$ in order to cut the causal link from $P_1$ to $P_2$ to determine whether $P_1$ is a parent of the reward node $R$.

 The following \lcnamecref{thm:multiparent} proved in \cref{appendix:multiparent} generalizes the conditions of \cref{thm:log-condition,thm:sublinear} such that the \cref{alg:multiparent} discovers each parent node with the number of interventions as in \cref{thm:log-condition,thm:sublinear}, respectively.
 This is done by considering all graphs from which the descendants of some subsequence of parent nodes were removed.
 The nodes in the subsequence are selected as the last nodes in some topological ordering of the nodes in $\cP$. \begin{restatable}{theorem}{multiparent} Let $\btau(\cP)$ be the set of all topological orderings of the parent nodes $\cP$.
-Assume that the condition of \cref{thm:log-condition} holds for all graph-parent-node pairs in
+Assume that the condition of \cref{thm:log-condition} holds for all graph-parent-node pairs with at least $c\log^k(n)$ nodes in the graph in the set

 where $\tau[i+1 :]$ consists of the last $\abs{\cP}-i$ elements of $\tau$, $\tau_i$ is the $i$-th element of $\tau$ and $c>0$ is some constant.
 Then the expected number of interventions required by \cref{alg:multiparent} to find all parent nodes is $\cO\pr{\abs{\cP}\log^k{n}}$.
-Similarly, assume that all graphs of size at least $\frac{cn}{\log_d(n)}$ and graph-parent-node pairs in the set above satisfy the condition of \cref{thm:sublinear}.
+Similarly, assume that all graph-parent-node pairs in the set above with graphs of size at least $\frac{cn}{\log_d(n)}$ satisfy the condition of \cref{thm:sublinear}.
 Then the expected number of interventions required by \cref{alg:multiparent} is $\cO\pr{\frac{\abs{\cP} n}{\log_d{n}}}$. \end{restatable}

-\cref{thm:multiparent} gives general conditions for the upper bounds on the number of interventions.
+\Cref{thm:multiparent} gives general conditions for the upper bounds on the number of interventions.
 Below, we combine our result for Erd\H{o}s-R\'enyi graphs from \cref{sec:erdos-renyi} with the result of \cref{thm:multiparent} to arrive at a condition on the probability $p$ such that \cref{alg:multiparent} discovers all parents of the reward node.
 The proof is in \cref{appendix:multiparent}. \begin{restatable}{corollary}{ermultiparent} Let $\bcG_{n,p}$ be an Erd\H{o}s-R\'enyi graph with $p\geq1-\pr{\frac{1-c_0}{\log^k(c_1\log^k(n))-1}}^{ 1/(\log^k(c_1\log^k(n))-1)}$ for some constants $c_0\in[0,1]$ and $c_1\in\R_{>0}$, then to discover $\cP$, \cref{alg:multiparent} needs $\E[N(\bcG,\cP)]=\cO\pr{\abs{\cP}\log^k(n)}$ expected number of interventions. \end{restatable}